-The location where Jesus died for the sins of the world is called Golgotha.
-In some religious traditions, this name refers to the location of the skull of Adam.
+The location where Jesus died for the sins of the world is called Golgotha in Scripture.
 The book of Luke calls this place Calvary in the King James Bible translation (Luke 23:33).
+In some religious traditions, this reference refers to the location of the skull of Adam.

 The link between a skull and Golgotha (Calvary) can be found in the gospel accounts in the King James Bible.

 "And when they were come unto a place called Golgotha, that is to say, a place of a skull . . ."
 (Matthew 27:33, see also Mark 15:22 and John 19:17)

 In early writings, references to this location state it is a hill looking like a skull very near a gate into the city of Jerusalem., References to Calvary, since 333 A.D., call it a small hill.
 Since the 6th century A.D., it has referred to the location of a mountain.
 The place of the skull, however, is not the traditional location of where Jesus died.

 The traditional location of where Jesus hung on the cross and died was established by the Catholic Church.
 It was based on the testimony of Helena (mother of Constantine I) in 325.
 Helena also claimed to have found the place of Jesus' tomb and to have discovered the "true" wooden cross on which Christ was crucified.
 Constantine built the Church of the Holy Sepulcher around the whole site his mother said was where Jesus died.
 Prior to Helena's claim, a temple to Aphrodite, the Greek goddess of love, beauty, and sensual pleasure was on the site.